GrehBan/anonchat/README.md

-Here is the `README.md` for the current version of the project in English.

----

 # Anochat

 **Anochat** is a core for an anonymous chat bot (chat-roulette) built upon **Clean Architecture** and **Domain-Driven Design (DDD)** principles.
 The project focuses on strict typing, separation of concerns, and performance.